OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 # Known Behavior

-* For fields that are showing read only in mapping of OpsHub Integration Manager, it is possible that such fields' Default Behavior is configured as read-only in Field Behavior section of ClearQuest Designer.
+* For fields that are showing read only in mapping of <code class="expression">space.vars.SITENAME</code>, it is possible that such fields' Default Behavior is configured as read-only in Field Behavior section of ClearQuest Designer.
-  * Such fields are writeable if they are marked mandatory for any state in ClearQuest Designer, then they can be provided as dependent fields in Transition XML in OpsHub Integration Manager.
+  * Such fields are writeable if they are marked mandatory for any state in ClearQuest Designer, then they can be provided as dependent fields in Transition XML in <code class="expression">space.vars.SITENAME</code>.
 * OIM will need 2 active connections HTTP sessions per direction for ClearQuest integration.
   * So, if ClearQuest is involved in bi-directional integration, it will require 4 active connections per integration.
   * 2 connections will be required for OIM UI regardless of number of integrations.